AmberC0209/PaddleX/docs/practical_tutorials/document_scene_information_extraction(layout_detection)_tutorial.en.md

 </center>

-**Note**: Only data that passes the verification can be used for training and evaluation.
+<b>Note</b>: Only data that passes the verification can be used for training and evaluation.

 ### 4.3 Dataset Splitting (Optional)